 - Defense applications

-This technology is U.S. patent pending and is available for licensing/partnering opportunities.
+This technology is patent pending in the US (US2020/0180004) and is available for licensing/partnering opportunities.

 Saurabhi Satam, Business Development and Licensing Associate